- 1 Raw Pizza Dough Ball

 Healthy vegetable pizza topped with peppery arugula and a dairy free cheese mix!

 We sure do love pizza around here and making it at home allows us to customize it to our liking!

-Since going vegan, my husband still craves his pizza but now we make it dairy free and load it up with colorful vegetables.
+Since going plant-based, my husband still craves his pizza but now we make it dairy free and load it up with colorful vegetables.

 Though you can certainly use a store-bought pizza dough, I recommend making my homemade pizza dough which is so easy to make and results in a crispy yet soft and airy pizza crust!

 The best alternative to jarred tomato or marinara sauce is a 3-ingredient pizza sauce it comes together in under 2 minutes and is the healthiest tomato sauce ever!